-Achieving savings is an inherent part of staying competitive, providing clients with more value, being more effective and achieving operational efficiency.
+Achieving sustainable savings is an inherent part of staying competitive, providing clients with more value, being more effective and achieving operational efficiency.
 It is something that comes with the role of ‘managing’ something.

-Achieving savings does not necessarily have anything to do with a strategy of being the low cost option.
+Achieving savings does not necessarily have anything to do with a strategy of being the low-cost option.
 For those that try to manage their processes optimally, achieving savings is a measure of efficiency.
 This could be done to maintain a specific level of service, to keep providing value to customers with more profitability, to provide more value or services at the same cost or to react to a competitor that is trying to compete by lowering prices.
 Nowadays with competition at hyper-velocity, it’s just the way most organizations live, looking to achieve better cost positioning – regardless of your value proposition and pricing.

-Independently of what industry or activity you are in, whether it is a company, a government institution or an non-governmental organization (NGO), the truth is that what is important is not only to know how much things really cost (a basic management task that many organizations have resolved, but that constitutes an aspiration for many others), but also how to obtain the best return on their resources – how to cost less.
+Independently of what industry or activity you are in, whether it is a company, a government institution or a non-governmental organization (NGO), the truth is that what is important is not only to know how much things really cost (a basic management task that many organizations have resolved, but that constitutes an aspiration for many others) but also how to obtain the best return on their resources – how to cost less.

 The achievement of this fundamental concept is no trivial task: “costing less” is frequently confused with “spending less” and this error inevitable brings to the situation widely known as ‘bouncing effect’.